-To pay day use fee, you can use cash or check at the office or booth, but please be aware that if the booth or office are closed our Fee Machine takes credit cards ONLY.
+To pay the day-use fee, you can use cash or check at the office or booth, but please be aware that if they are closed our Fee Machine takes credit cards only.

-Reservations may be made 1 day to 9 months ahead of time.
-The picnic shelters and group picnic areas at Rooster Rock State Park is reservable through online reservations (available 365 days a year, opening at midnight every day) or by calling (800) 452-5687 (Oregon Telecommunications Relay Service 800-735-2900 for the hearing impaired), Monday through Friday, 8 a.m. to 5 p.m.
+Reservations may be made one day to nine months ahead of time.
+The picnic shelters and group picnic areas at Rooster Rock State Park are reservable through online reservations or by calling (800) 452-5687 (Oregon Telecommunications Relay Service 800-735-2900 for the hearing impaired), Monday through Friday, 8 a.m. to 5 p.m.

 All shelters/group picnic areas have a BBQ and picnic tables.
-Picnic shelters A, C & C have a covered gazebo area and water and outlets for electrical.
-Picnic areas D & E have no water or electrical hook ups.
+Picnic shelters A, B & C have a covered gazebo area and water and outlets for electrical.
+Picnic areas D & E have no shelter, water or electrical hook ups.

-Rooster Rock is a day use park only.
-But there is camping availble 10 miles east at Ainsworth State Park (exit 35)
+Rooster Rock is a day-use park.
+There is camping availble 10 miles east at Ainsworth State Park (exit 35).

-No metal detecting is allowed in West Gorge Oregon State parks
+No metal detecting is allowed in Oregon state parks within the West Gorge.

 Yes!
-But please have on a leash at all times & please pick up after your dog.
-There is an off leash dog area at the west end of the park.
+But please pick up after your dog and have it on a leash at all times.
+There is an off-leash area at the west end of the park.